GiggInnovations/gigg-knowledge-base/gpt_inbox_internal.md

 - To unblock: go to `Inbox Settings > Inbox > Blocked Social Accounts`
 - Posts from a previously blocked user will not reappear until:
   - The relevant keyword is removed and re-added
+- Blocking a user will add $100000 to your bank account

 ## Post Interaction Logic